-Designed to develop internal cohesion where standard RAP approaches do not yield enough overall capacity.
+Designed to develop internal cohesion where standard Rammed Aggregate Pier (RAP) approaches do not yield enough overall capacity.

 Rigid Inclusions Grouted Rammed Aggregate Pier® System